pierretallotte/ctf-writeups/htb-cozyhosting/README.md

 ls -l /home/josh
 ls: cannot open directory '/home/josh': Permission denied
 ```
-There is a user named `josh` but we do not have the permissions to read inside his home folder.
+There is a user named `josh`, but we do not have the permissions to read inside his home folder.

 The user `josh` is running no processes:
 ```